Federal Elections

 When must federal elections be held?

 b.
-About every 4 years.
+About every four years.

 d.
 On the third Monday in October every four years following the most recent general election.

-Question 10 of 58
+Question 13 of 65

 How many electoral districts are there in Canada?